alces-software/adminware/README.md

 ```

 # Adding Commands
-Commands can added to `adminware` `batch run` and `open` features. `batch`
+Commands can bed added to `batch run` and `open` features. `batch` runs the
-commands are ran on a single or group of nodes and the results are recorded
+command over a single or group of nodes and stores results in a database.
-for latter viewing.

-`open` commands establishes and interactive session with a single node.
+`open` establishes and interactive session with a single node.
+This allows
-This allows for full screen applications (e.g. `vi`, `top`, `bash`).
-The
+for full screen applications (e.g. `vi`, `top`, `bash`). `open` does not
-results from `open` are not logged.

-Commands can be added to `batch` and `open` by creating the following
+save the anything to the database.

-config files (respectively):
+Commands are automatically picked up from config files stored within:

 `/var/lib/adminware/tools/{batch,open}/<command-name>/config.yaml`

 The config files should follow the following format: